-The Farmer-to-Farmer approach - a potential solution
+The Farmer-to-Farmer (FtF) approach - a potential solution

-It is recognized that Farmer-to-Farmer extension has been carried out for generations, and that it is an existing dissemination process.
+It is recognized that FtF extension has been carried out for generations, and that it is an existing dissemination process.
 In relation to Nepal, where there is a scarcity of agricultural technicians working in the remote areas, spontaneous FtF agricultural extension is common, and informally used by both government and private sectors.
-Ordinary farmers can learn much from their more innovative neighbour (learning by seeing), and in the process, adopt a few promising technologies (Dhital, 2009; Ghale et al., 2012).
+Ordinary farmers can learn much from their more innovative neighbour (learning by seeing), and in the process, adopt a few promising technologies (Dhital et al., 2009; Ghale et al., 2012).
 However, it is a slow process and it takes a long time for a successful technology to reach from one place to another, especially in mountainous Nepal - and sometimes such technologies are confined to one place only.
-It is therefore seen as essential that an improved service delivery mechanism is introduced, one that is decentralized to the local level, ensures accountability of local government, encourages participation by all members of society, is oriented toward demand-driven results, and is responsive to farmers' needs, especially the problems and concerns of the disadvantaged in more remote areas.
+It is therefore seen as essential that an improved service delivery mechanism is introduced, one that is decentralized to the local level, ensures accountability of local government, encourages participation by all members of society, is oriented towards demand-driven results and is responsive to farmers' needs, especially the problems and concerns of the disadvantaged in more remote areas.

-In this context, the Sustainable Soil Management Programme (SSMP)2 has promoted a system of decentralized and participatory extension, the Farmer-to-Farmer (FtF) agriculture extension approach, in order to:
+In this context, the SSMP[1] has promoted a system of decentralized and participatory extension, the FtF agriculture extension approach, in order to: